0x80085/elixir-fedi-bot/README.md

   - [ ] Max post burst count
   - [ ] Track/save posts to prevent dupes
   - [ ] Toot formatting template (the 🤖💬 "your text here> \n Source:# ")
-- [ ] Use Logger.debug instead of IO.* for logging important messages
+- [x] Use Logger.debug instead of IO.* for logging important messages
+- [ ] add hashtags to certain posts from certain rss feeds

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).
 ## Learn more